rapiddweller/rapiddweller-benerator-ce/doc/xml_file_processing.md

 ### Configuring Attribute Generation

 Now it is time to configure the attribute details.
-Let us start by declaring the 'id' attribute as ID
+Let us start by declaring the `id` attribute as ID:

 ```xml
 <xs:attribute name="id" type="xs:long" use="required">